 Anchoring rail posts at the bottom of deck stairs

-Outdoor stair railing detail
+Deck step railing how to: Outdoor stair railing detail

-Stiffen up posts at the bottom of outdoor stairs or deck railings by bolting them on three sides.
+An important step in building deck step railing is to stiffen up posts at the bottom of outdoor stairs or deck railings by bolting them on three sides.

 The bottom post is the toughest post to make solid when you build outdoor stair railings.
 The usual technique is to bolt it to the stair stringers (the frame).
 But it’ll only be solid if the stringers are solid.
 That’s the challenging part.